I was very pleased with the WWDC keynote this year. For me it signified something powerful that I think people massively underestimate:

 I thought we already had face recognition in Photos.
 Not sure what that was about.
 But I do like the moments functionality, especially the auto-generated compilation movies.

 Apple Music looks to be much better, but there’s no way to know if it’s really good until I try to use it for a few weeks, and see if it’s intuitive.
 I’m hopeful, but not optimistic.
+Unsupervised Learning — Security, Tech, and AI in 10 minutes… Get a weekly breakdown of what's happening in security and tech—and why it matters.

 The Home app is one that I’m most excited about.
 That’s been SO needed.
 This allows you to control your house as one unit, using the HomeKit integrations.
 And it’s Siri-aware!
 Can’t wait to mess with that stuff.